NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Nihon Kohden lacks sidestream CO2 sampling expertise and buys OEM units to offer them as expensive standalone.
 The AG-400 CO2 unit as shown, for example, is technology from Oridion Medical.
 For monitoring such as post-surgery recovery, integration of the sidestream CO2 into the monitor is a mandatory requirement because an external unit requires additional power socket besides necessitating the use of a trolley.

-For some unknown reason, Nihon Kohden monitors have never been able to offer benefits of integrated sidestream CO2 measurement.
+For some unknown weakness, Nihon Kohden monitors have never been able to offer benefits of integrated sidestream CO2 measurement.

 The inability to integrate the sidestream CO2 unit into the patient monitor main unit